christttto/blog/_posts/thinkingOutLoud/03/2019-03-27-wasting-time.markdown

 CSS also has function ability that allows me to create custom function.
 In case of window size, it allows me to create breakpoint to get the margin issue working.
 I still have to understand how font size like em works.

+Now to node.
+Node is javascript without browser, to create back-end.

+Architecture of node.
+Runtime environment?
+	because of different engine for each browser, it may function differently.
+Ryan Dahl thought if js browser could be run not on browser, but somewhere else.

+Node: V8 + etc to run js and more.
+Node is not language.
+Runtime environment to execute javascript.
+(그러니까 언어를 돌린다).

+Asynchornous work by node.
+Single thread is used to handle multiple objects.

+it could be blocked synchornous too.
+In this case, works with the server and does nothing but waits.
+It will not do something else.
+(How asp.net or rails works by default)

+One thread per client with synchronous runtime.